 What do I mean?

-There are 3 things needful to pack:
+3 things we need to pack:

 1 – Bravery.
 Leaving your comfort zone causes anxiety.
-This does not need to stop you.
+This doesn’t need to stop you.
 You simply need to be aware of it and calculate how much you can handle.
 Neglecting to acknowledge the anxiety or fear will not make it go away.
 Quite the opposite.
 The anxiety or fear will become larger unless you face it and choose to be brave.
 This quote taken from nytimes.com article Tiptoeing Out of One’s Comfort Zone (and of Course, Back In) says it well.

 I think the biggest mistake people make is not acknowledging fear and uncertainty.